 - 1 tablespoon reduced-sodium tamari or 2 teaspoons coconut aminos

-- 2 teaspoons dark maple syrup
+- 2 teaspoons pure maple syrup, dark or amber

 - 1 teaspoon finely grated ginger root, preferably grated with a rasp-style grater

 - 1 tablespoon extra-virgin olive oil